Skip to content

 allEq(boolean condition, Map<String, Object> params, boolean null2IsNull)

-// Sets equality conditions for all fields, using a filter to decide which fields should be included.
+// Sets equality conditions for all fields.
+The filter predicate determines which fields should be included.
 If a field value is null, the null2IsNull parameter determines whether to set it as IS NULL.

 allEq(BiPredicate<String, Object> filter, Map<String, Object> params)